-Table 5-8Seniors Citizens, SanBernardino and the Region
+Table 5-8 Seniors Citizens, San Bernardino a and the Region

 Jurisdiction % of senior citizen residents

 San Bernardino 9%

 Colton 10%

 Loma Linda 19%

 Redlands 15%

 Rialto 10%

 Yucaipa 15%

 Source: 2015-2019 ACS

 San Bernardino has an extensive inventory of senior housing affordable to lower income households which is publicly subsidized and deed restricted with long-term covenants in place.
 More than fifteen senior housing projects have been built, many of which are downtown and in close proximity to public services, transit, and social services.
 In the past decade, several TELACU affordable housing projects for seniors have been built in the community.